 The Blue Light

 As I’ve discussed on this blog before, East Germany had an above-average track record on female equality and films about women’s issues, yet there were only a few female directors at DEFA.
 First and foremost among these was Iris Gusner.
-She wasn’t the first women to direct feature films at DEFA.
-That honor goes to … Continue reading The Blue Light
+She wasn’t the first woman to direct feature films at DEFA.
+That honor goes to …

 Bailing Out

 The title of Bailing Out (Kaskade rückwärts) refers to a particularly tricky equestrian move where the rider, rather than performing an emergency dismount by a normal method, does a backwards somersault off the rear of the horse.
-The move is ably demonstrated in the film and is impressive, but it’s really a stunt move that … Continue reading Bailing Out
+The move is ably demonstrated in the film, and it is impressive, but it’s really a stunt move …

 All My Girls

-As mentioned elsewhere on this blog, the communist countries were way ahead of the west when it came to women’s rights.
+As mentioned elsewhere on this blog, the communist countries were way ahead of the West when it came to women’s rights.
 At the time of the Wende, over half the judges in East Germany were women, as were at least a third of the doctors.
-However, there were certain areas where women were decidedly underrepresented. … Continue reading All My Girls
+However, there were certain areas where women were decidedly underrepresented. …